Fr0stDev/Simpl/README.md

  * Example usage: loop 5

  ### var :
+ * Variables defined by strings starting with capital letters
  * Sets the value of a new variable
  * Takes 2 arguments: variable name, value
  * Example usage: var X 2